An intrinsic nonlinear Ohmic current

-For a long time, the \textit{longitudinal} response current is known as a dissipative term rather than a topological property.
-The \textit{transverse} response current is commonly believed due to topological properties, such as those in quantum Hall effect, anomalous Hall effect, spin Hall effect, and nonlinear Hall effect, etc. Remarkably and surprisingly, in this work we found that there exists another intrinsic nonlinear response current due to nonzero Berry connection, which contains both longitudinal and transverse nonlinear currents, and can be called as non-Hall type (NHT) nonlinear response effect because it is neither symmetric nor antisymmetric under exchanging symmetries (see below).
-An important consequence is that both longitudinal and transverse terms give rise to \textit{dissipationless} nonlinear currents from topological property.
+For a long time, the \textit{Ohmic} response current, for which the conductivity tensor is symmetric in all indices \cite{10.21468/SciPostPhysCore.5.3.039}, is known as a dissipative term rather than a topological property.
+The \textit{Hall} response current, which is described by the antisymmetric part of the conductivity tensor, is commonly believed due to topological properties, such as those in quantum Hall effect, anomalous Hall effect, spin Hall effect, and nonlinear Hall effect, etc. Remarkably and surprisingly, in this work we found that there exists another intrinsic nonlinear response current due to nontrivial BCP, which is of Ohmic with symmetric conductivity tensor.
+Both longitudinal and transverse components give rise to \textit{dissipative} nonlinear currents from topological property.